csiro-hydroinformatics/metaheuristics/README.md

 Most projects in the solution use "nuget" packages to handle dependencies on third party libraries (e.g. Entity Framework, NUnit, log4net).
 See http://docs.nuget.org for further documentation.

-The project CSIRO.Metaheuristics.Parallel uses a modified version the library MPI.NET, currently hosted at https://github.com/jmp75/MPI.NET.
+The project CSIRO.Metaheuristics.Parallel uses a modified version the library MPI.NET, currently hosted at [MPI.NET on github](https://github.com/mpidotnet/MPI.NET).
 Due to platform and version specific aspects of the native MPI libraries, a successful compilation is not trivial.
 Introductory documentation will not depend on this feature until a build process is documented, so you can ignore CSIRO.Metaheuristics.Parallel for the time being.

 ## Getting started